OpenNebula/docs/source/open_cluster_deployment/firecracker_node/firecracker_driver.rst

     $ onehost sync -f

 .. note:: Execute the ``cp`` commands for every networking driver which is going to be used with MicroVMs.
-And make sure ``oneadmin`` user have enough permissions for running the scripts.
+And make sure ``oneadmin`` user has enough permissions to run the scripts.

 Usage
 ================================================================================